kazordomo/mvp/README.md

 ## Purpose
 The purpose of the app is for the players in the club to be able to rate the top three player after each game during the season.
-The rates will counted and shown in the leaderboard, as well as be shown in the statistics area - sorted by each game.
+The rates will be counted and shown in the leaderboard, as well as be shown in the statistics area - sorted by each game.
 Supporters will also be able to register and rate the players.

 ## Rating